slamora/brackets-wiki/SplitView-Architecture-Notes.md

 _height_ and _width_ are passed in in pixels and converted to a percentage when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.

 `EditorManager` will manage a Working Set for each of its Editor Panes.
 Management of the Working Set will move from the `DocumentManager` into `EditorManager` the and the working set will no longer be a collection of `Document` objects.
 It will be an array of file names.
-Theoretically we could register a view factory to create a view object for each file type (images, html, css, etc...) which would provide an easy way for custom viwers.
+Theoretically we could register a view factory to create a view object for each file type (images, html, css, etc...) which would provide an easy way for custom viewers.
 This could be extensible in some way but that work is outside the scope of this document.
 For the time being, we only manifest CODE and Image viewers.

+Note: To abstract the working set's pane location, each editor pane is addressed by paneId rather than row,col.  This is a change from the previous draft which had row, col addressable panes.
+This allows for:
+1) Panes to be found in the DOM by ID
+2) Easier to move panes around when changing layouts in the future and not break API
+3) less data that callers need to understand about the implementation details

-## EditorManager.getWorkingSet(_row_, _column_)
+## EditorManager.getWorkingSet(paneId)
-## EditorManager.addToWorkingSet(_row_, _column_, _file_, _open_)
+## EditorManager.addToWorkingSet(paneId, _file_, _open_)
-## EditorManager.removeFromWorkingSet(_row_, _column_, _file_)
+## EditorManager.removeFromWorkingSet(paneId, _file_)
 ## EditorManager.getAllWorkingSets()

 ### WORKING SET CHANGES